 Whoever you hired, there is a great benefit in hiring someone who has attended a lot of births.
 The more births someone attends, the more complications they will see, the more their skills will be tested.
 If your care provider hasn’t attended many births, it’s likely s/he hasn’t come across many serious complications.
 It’s likely his/her skills have never been tested.
 This can make some moms nervous.

 Also be aware that sometimes in an effort to counter how VBAC has been demonized in the conventional wisdom, some care providers sometimes overcompensate by inaccurately minimizing the risk of uterine rupture.
 The midwife (or OB, but it’s generally a midwife) who gives false information that minimizes the risk of rupture is just as harmful to the VBAC mom.
 One Florida midwife told her client that since Florida was the “lightning capital” of the country, a VBAC mom was more likely to be struck by lightning that have a uterine rupture.
 This is false.
 Other midwives have told their clients that their risk of uterine rupture doesn’t change much due to having a cesarean.
 This is also false.
 Still more midwives misinform their clients by telling them that the risk of uterine rupture in a VBAC mom is the same as an induced, unscarred mom.
 This is also false.
-Further, there are bloggers who misrepresent and minimize the risk of uterine rupture.

 It does not benefit anyone, least of which the mom, to receive inflated lies about the risks of post-cesarean birth options.
 But it’s horrifying that there are midwives, who attend home VBACs, and are giving their clients such inaccurate information.
 At the very least, women planning out-of-hospital birth should be given accurate statistics on the risk.